MeHelmy/princess/README.md

 ~~~
 Define your sequencing technology PacBio or ONT:
 ~~~
-read_type: "pacbio" # chose from ont or pacbio
+read_type: "pacbio" # choose from ont or pacbio
 ~~~
 If you want to work on specific chromosomes, declare them in this variable remember to use the chromosomes names as it is in your reference file so If they are named 1,2 ... use this values other wise use chr1 chr2 ..:
 ~~~